-Field schools are offered in the Summer (May - August), Fall (September - December) and Spring (January - April) terms, with destinations varying from year to year.
+Field schools are offered in the Summer, Fall and Spring terms, with destinations varying from year to year.

 Field Schools will be delivered internationally in Summer 2022, with contingency plans in place if the global situation does not permit this.
 For details, check your program page(s) of interest.

 Just some notable benefits of participating in a Field School include opportunity to: